Orang National Park

-The Orang National Park is also called as Rajiv Gandhi Oral national park, located along the Bank of Brahmaputra River in the districts of Sonitpur & Darrang in Assam.
+The Orang National Park is also called Rajiv Gandhi Oral national park, located along the Bank of Brahmaputra River in the districts of Sonitpur & Darrang in Assam.
 It is very close to Guwahati and a quick drive would take you to your destination.
-The lat 12 km is very as the roads are bumpy and you would feel uncomfortable.
-Along the road side, you would across ancient villages and greeneries that give relief from your exhausting journey.
+The last 12 km is very as the roads are bumpy and you would feel uncomfortable.
+Along the roadside, you would cross ancient villages and greeneries that give relief from your exhausting journey.
 You could notice a group of villagers sitting beside the park gate and spending time with their children.
 The sight inside the forest is very refreshing after slowly when you start encountering some of the wild animals.
-The natural vegetation includes tall trees and long heighted grass.
+The natural vegetation includes tall trees and long heightened grass.
 The forest track is unexpectedly smooth.

 The park is accessible from all corners of the country as the airlines and the railway routes are connected with all the great cities.
 Roadways also serve as good communication with other towns of the state.
 The nearest town to the park is Tezpur(32km) and the state’s capital Guwahati is at a distance of 140 km from the national park.
-The national highway 52 is nearer to the spot being 15 kms away.
+National highway 52 is nearer to the spot 15 km away.
 Orang town is the village where the park is situated.
 The nearest railway hub is Solanibari and also Rangapara.
 Solanibari is also the name of the nearest airport.

 Whenever you are heading to any forest or national park keep in mind to carry some essentials, as no one knows what is next.
 Keep a torch and some required medicine.
 Other things like matches, a knife, warm clothes, and binoculars.

 Where to stay